DenaJGibbon/Publications-2025/Siamang-noise/README.md

 ## Citation

-If you use this project in your research, please cite the following work (currently under review):
+If you use this project in your research, please cite the following
+work:

 D’Agostino, J., Clink, D. J., Abdullah, A., & Spehar, S. (under review).
 Siamangs (*Symphalangus syndactylus*) modify travel behavior in response